FabricTOC/FabricTOC/docs/AdminGuide/Reference/Commands/PeerChannelCommand.md

 # <a name="PeeChannelCommand"></a> `peer channel` command

-The `peer channel` command allows administrators to perform channel related operations on a peer -- such as joining a channel.
+The `peer channel` command allows administrators to perform channel related operations on a peer -- such as joining a channel, or instantiating s smart contract chaincode.

 ## Syntax